ibiann/Software-Testing-2021-USTH/PhamChiTrung/chap1/Excercise-1.4.md

 }
 ```

-##
-One of possible fault is lack of verification statements such as checking the two vectors is having different dimensions.
+## Lack of verification statements such as checking the two vectors is having different dimensions.

 ##
 ```Java